MayoCalc / Blog / Finance

 Step 4: Add profit margin.
 Your rate should include 10-20% profit above your costs and salary.
 This builds your business savings, funds growth, and provides a buffer for slow periods.

 Step 5: Divide by billable hours.
 This is where most freelancers get the math wrong.
-You do not have 2,080 billable hours per year.
+You don't have 2,080 billable hours per year.
 After subtracting weekends, holidays, vacation, sick days, and non-billable work (marketing, admin, invoicing, proposals, networking), most freelancers have 1,000-1,400 billable hours per year.
-If you are new and still building a client base, it may be closer to 800-1,000.
+If you're new and still building a client base, it may be closer to 800-1,000.

 Example: Calculating Your Rate